rehmanx/CodeCreatePlay/Tutorials/CG_Landscapes/Basic/tutorial_01.md

 ![Image](images/06a.png)

-And there you have it a procedural terrain.
+And there you have it a procedural terrain, that fits the criteria of grasslands and scattered forest areas, from our design document.

 ![Image](images/07.png)

-### Creating a height map & importing in unity
+### 2. Creating a height map & importing in unity

 **Creating a height map is easy, I will you through the process step by step.**